 With 85% of all mobile usage spent on apps, it’s critical for marketers to form an air-tight mobile advertising strategy.
 Moreover, 78% of consumers are happy to see mobile ads that are relevant to their interests.
 By identifying your target audience and implementing the right ad format for your cause, you can capitalize on the versatility of mobile app marketing and reach your most ambitious targets.
-In this post, we outline the mobile advertising formats available to marketers and share best practices that will help optimize your mobile advertising strategy.
+In this post, we explain how mobile advertising works, outline the mobile advertising formats available to marketers and share best practices that will help optimize your mobile advertising strategy.

 What is mobile advertising?